poke1024/origami/README.md

 Origami works by running batches for various detection stages.
 Each batch creates and depends upon various files (also called artifacts), as shown in the following table.
-Columns depict artifacts, rows depict detection batches (i.e. the batches found under `origami.batch.detect`).
+Rows depict artifacts, columns depict detection batches (i.e. the batches found under `origami.batch.detect`).
 Blank circles indicate a read, filled circles indicate a write.
 As illustrated here, later batches depend on information provided by earlier batches.